AlaSQL/alasql-docs/docs/index.md

 # AlaSQL documentation

-## Please note this website is only here to test different ways of presenting the yet nonexisting documentation.
-The site can be edited from https://github.com/AlaSQL/alasql-docs/edit/master/docs/
+**Please note this website is only here to test different ways of presenting the yet nonexisting documentation!**

+_The site can be edited from https://github.com/AlaSQL/alasql-docs/_

 _( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is an open source SQL database for Javascript with a strong focus on query speed and datasource flexibility for relational data, schemaless data, and graph data.
 [Read more about the library in the readme](https://github.com/agershun/alasql/wiki/readme)